This is a transcription of an audio lecture from The Sufi Path of Self-knowledge, originally given live at the Chicagoland Gnostic Academy.

 Obviously, the language is tricky.
 The Sufis were always playing with donkey-headed intellectuals who have no intuition.
 But their wisdom is clear to other initiates.
 They wrote in this manner to evade persecution and scandals.

 Anyone who gives into fear, pride, envy, hate, lust, desire, is heedless.
 To give into those negative psychological qualities is to be drunk in a very bad sense.
-Many people are drunk off their ideas, theories, beliefs, and more importantly their sense of self, their ego, “me,” “myself,” and “I.” This is the state of identification, fascination, and sleep of the consciousness.
+Many people are drunk off their ideas, theories, beliefs, and more importantly their sense of self, their ego, the “me,” “myself,” and “I.” This is the state of identification, fascination, and sleep of the consciousness.
 The heedless hear about esoterism and rationalize, ignoring instruction.
 They are heedless and drunk off the opium of theories, which Samael Aun Weor stated is worse than death.

 But that alchemical experience that is linked with love, although it be intoxication through the sexual energy, is really sobriety, sensible.
 To use that power for spiritual life is really the most sensible thing.
 This is what it means to be sober-headed, to not be carried away by passion.
 But lunatics, idiots, fornicators, enjoy expelling the energy of Eden from themselves: